 The abstract MUST be between 200 and 400 words in length (excluding title and author details).The format of the abstract is flexible, but should contain information on the aim of the work, methods, results and conclusions.
 A statement that “the results will be discussed” is not acceptable.
-Do not use subheadings (methods, results, etc.).
+Subheadings (methods, results, etc.) are NOT allowed.
 Tables, graphs and figures are NOT allowed.
-Do not use subheadings in bold.

 *** PLEASE READ THE FOLLOWING SECTION CAREFULLY AS THIS IS A COMMON SOURCE OF MISTAKES! ***

 Firstly, please note that abstracts are not edited after approval.
 Therefore, we advise you to proofread your abstract carefully before submission, since it will be printed exactly as submitted.

 Also, once the abstract has been reviewed, changes to the abstract cannot be accepted.
 If an error is subsequently identified, you are free to withdraw your abstract if you wish.
 During the abstract-upload process, you will need to list all co-authors for your abstract.

 ONE MORE TIME, please note that, after an abstract has undergone review and has been accepted, we cannot accept any changes in authorship, titles or the content of the abstract etc. Research communications are automatically rejected without further scrutiny if they: